 require a food/beverage permit.

-o Confirm facility’s technical capability.
+o Confirm the facility’s technical capability.
 Will you have access to a computer?

 C. Invite local returnees, hosted students, host families, natural families, and volunteers to come as extra resources of information.
 Encourage them to bring anyone potentially interested in learning more!
 Most people prefer to come with a buddy.